 •Use of the Facilities by Church.
-The Church has the right to use areas within the building, including the School Wing and the Dining Hall, and the grounds, under section 1.04 of the Lease Agreement, during those times when the School does not have the right to such use them.
+The Church has the right to use areas within the building, including the School Wing and the Dining Hall, and the grounds, under section 1.04 of the Lease Agreement, during those times when the School does not have the right to such use of them.
 The Lease Agreement does not give the School the right to use any of the facilities on Sundays or any other time not specifically provided for in the Lease Agreement, unless the Church has consented to such use.
 The Church will exercise its right to use all areas within the building, including the School Wing and the Dining Hall, and the grounds at those times when the School does not have the right to use them under the Lease Agreement.

 The Church also has the right to use the grounds and the common areas within the building during the times specified under the Lease Agreement for the School to use the School Wing and the Dining Hall.

 •Communications between Church and School.
+If the School is being asked by the Church’s security personnel to leave before the designated time, the School Director should notify ___.

 Under the Lease Agreement, the Church has agreed to use reasonable efforts to inform the School of the times that the premises will be used by the Church.
-To this end, [title of person] or another person designated by the Church or the rector will endeavor to give the School’s Director at least [3] days prior written notice of the date and time that the Church proposes to use the Dining Hall if such proposed use will occur during any time that the School has the right to use the Dining Hall under the Lease Agreement and confirm that the Dining Hall will not be occupied by the School during such proposed date and time.
+To this end, the Rector, Parish Administrator, or another person designated by the Church will endeavor to give the School’s Director at least 3 days prior written notice of the date and time that the Church proposes to use the Dining Hall if such proposed use will occur during any time that the School has the right to use the Dining Hall under the Lease Agreement and confirm that the Dining Hall will not be occupied by the School during such proposed date and time.
 The Church reiterates its intention to use the School Wing and the Dining Hall at any time that the Lease Agreement does not grant the School the right to use the School Wing and the Dining Hall.

-•Sub-meters.
+•Utilities.
 The School installed meters or sub-meters for certain utilities in the Building and did not obtain the Church’s approval for the installation of them.
 The installation of utility meters or sub-meters in the Building and the alterations the School made or caused to be made to the Premises in connection with such installation are inconsistent with the provisions of the Lease Agreement and constitute a breach.

 Section 8.02 of the Lease Agreement provides that the Church may “at any time during the Term of the Lease have separate meter(s) for water, sewer, or other utilities installed on the Premises” and the School is obligated to pay for 50% of the installation cost pursuant to Section 8.02 of the Lease Agreement.
-However, the Lease Agreement does not give the School the right to install meters or sub-meters for water, sewer, electricity, gas or other utilities in the building.
+However, the Lease Agreement does not give the School the right to install meters or sub-meters for water/sewer, electricity, gas or other utilities in the building.
+As you know, the Church is almost done with the installation of separate electric meters.
+We will provide an invoice to the School for half of the installation cost.
+After installation, the School will be responsible for paying for its own electricity and will be receiving a separate bill.
+It is the Church’s intention to complete separate meters for gas and water/sewer in the timeline allowed for in the Lease Agreement.